marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 <hr />

 <pre>
-In this step we can return to known page with src-file.
+At this step we can return to known page with src-file.
 And review it.

 Possible to see potential trouble with handling output data from database about phones.